 Everything we know about the Emerald Dream, the new zone in Dragonflight patch 10.2

-The Emerald Dream is the new zone coming in Dragonflight patch 10.2 and will be our main setting for the new story quests, raid, public events, and more.
+The Emerald Dream is now live with Dragonflight patch 10.2 and will be our main setting for the new story quests, raid, public events, and more.
 The Emerald Dream has deep-rooted lore intertwined throughout World of Warcraft with the main connections being to the Green Dragonflight and the Druid class.
 Green Dragons have long been known as protectors of the Dream.
 Druids can access the Dream-inspired zone, Moonglade, while also being able to go to the Emerald Dreamway, a snippet of the Dream, as part of the Legion class campaign.
 In patch 10.2, all players will be able to enter the Emerald Dream to help the Green Dragonflight stop Fyrakk and his allies from setting the realm ablaze.

-We’re still waiting on a release date for patch 10.2 and while we wait, let’s look at everything we know about the Emerald Dream zone.
+Patch 10.2 is now live, so let’s look at everything we know about the Emerald Dream zone.